LasseWolter/honours-project-21-22/Research/research_review.md

   - with precise segmentations for the start and end points of each laugh
 - prior work performs badly in noisy environment

+- predictions are made using a one second sliding window
+  - fps=43.1 => ~23ms frames
+    found this to perform slightly better than fps=100 => 10ms frames

 <span style="color:green">

 - How noisy do we expect the input of our domain to be?